 Short-Term Disability After a Serious Car, Truck, or Motorcycle Accident

 Under state law, employers in New York are required to provide short-term disability insurance for people who have been on a job for at least a month.
 The benefit for those taking leave in New York pays 50 percent of an employee’s salary but typically cannot exceed more than $170 per week.

 Employers must provide short-term disability benefits for up to 26 weeks.
 While short-term disability won’t protect your job, it can provide financial support while you heal or begin the process of filing for long-term disability.

 If your injury is the result of another person’s negligence or action, you may have the right to pursue compensation through a personal injury claim.
 Even if you lose your position at work, there are ways in which you can be awarded compensation to offset your financial woes.

 Section 5102 of the New York Insurance Law stipulates that a person is allowed to recover up to $2,000 a month in lost wages as the result of an injury, for a period of up to three years after an accident.
 This is part of the $50,000 associated with New York’s no-fault insurance requirements.

 Compensation from the At-Fault Party

-You also may recover compensation from the person who was responsible for the accident in which you were injured.
+New York’s Paid Family Leave will cover you only so far.
+You may also be able to recover compensation from the person who was responsible for the accident in which you were injured.
 Usually, New York requires you to recover from the no-fault insurance coverage in your own policy first, but your damages may be worth more than the $50,000 minimum no-fault coverage requirement.
-With help from skilled Long Island personal injury attorneys, you can gather and preserve evidence of the other party’s fault in your accident, which may lead to significant compensation.
+Additionally, no-fault insurance does not provide compensation for non economic losses such as pain and suffering.